 What Is and Isn’t Covered in Workers’ Compensation?

-You might be wondering what workers’ compensation covers.
+You might be wondering what workers’ comp covers.
 Compensation is meant to help you get through this difficult injury so you can focus on recovery and get back to your daily life.
-Workers’ compensation can cover:
+These benefits can cover:

 - Future Care.
 It’s possible that your injuries will have future expenses for the care you will need.
 Your compensation could cover this as well.